-We offer an array of courses at our school sites, including Honors, Advanced Placement, a variety of electives, college preparatory, Dual Enrollment (students receive both college and high school credit) courses during the student's school day, and pathway courses specific to a school's Charter.
-All of our courses are A-G approved with the exception of PE.
+Courses offered at our schools include Honors, Advanced Placement, a variety of electives, college preparatory, Dual Enrollment (students receive both college and high school credit) courses during the student's school day, and pathway courses specific to each respective school's Charter.
+All of our courses are A-G approved with the exception of Physical Education.

-We also offer language support through our designated ELD courses and in our integrated courses.
+We offer language support through our designated English Language Development courses and in our integrated courses.

-- Completion all English language arts requirements for graduation with an overall grade point average (GPA) of 2.0 in those classes.
+- Completion of all English Language Arts requirements for graduation with an overall grade point average (GPA) of 2.0 in those classes.